-Bathroom Recessed Ceiling Lights
+Recessed Ceiling Lights

 Recessed lighting are common fixtures seen in modern bathrooms.
 These fixtures are installed inside a hollow opening and used strategically to provide ambient lighting throughout your bathroom.
 They are extremely versatile and are great for lighting shower stalls with watertight lenses.

 Their low profile makes the fixture itself practically invisible, while still providing beautiful lighting that spreads across your bathroom.
 An even spread is the way to go with these types of ceiling lights.

 While recessed lighting will make up the majority of your ceiling lights in the bathroom, there’s nothing quite like a hanging chandelier right over your tub.
 Whether you decide to go with classic and extravagant or modern and trendy, a chandelier delivers a wow factor for your bathroom like nothing else.

 Keep in mind that if you are going to hang a chandelier above your tub, the National Electrical Code requires that you hang a chandelier (or any light or vent from that matter) at least eight feet above your tub.

 While you can use pendant lighting in your bathroom much like you would a chandelier, another popular way to incorporate this type of light fixture is to hang mini pendant lights near your vanity.

 As with any light in the bathroom, make sure to purchase lighting products that are wet rated for your protection and the longevity of the fixture itself.